 This section covers Inclusive Colleges for students with intellectual disability in Florida as well as Transition resources available to support individuals with intellectual disability.
 To access programs outside of Florida please click Here to redirect to Think College.
 For Community Agencies please click Here to access other online resources.

-FIU Education: Panther LIFE
+FIU Education: EMBRACE

-Florida International University’s Project Panther LIFE’s current curricula for students with disabilities is guided by the principles of individualized and person-centered, functional or practical to maximize independence, adaptive or adjustable to meet each student’s needs, and ecologically relevant or based on the student’s environments and major activities (Wehman & Kregel, 1997).
+Florida International University’s Project EMBRACE Panther LIFE’s current curricula for students with disabilities is guided by the principles of individualized and person-centered, functional or practical to maximize independence, adaptive or adjustable to meet each student’s needs, and ecologically relevant or based on the student’s environments and major activities (Wehman & Kregel, 1997).

 FSCJ: Vertical Training Program